 - Approach: A rapid evaluation of Covid-19 adaptations by the project followed by a summative evaluation to test PADILEIA’s theory of change and assumptions.

-Pedagogical Leadership in Africa (PEDAL)
+Pedagogical Leadership in Africa (PEDAL).
+Read the report.

 - Objective: Intended for both accountability and learning – for informing programme improvements and for lesson learning; and to highlight best practices, challenges, barriers, and successes.